Franklin Tree

 When do Franklin trees bloom?

-Franklin trees are in bloom in mid-July or August—and keep blooming until the fall!
+Franklin trees bloom in mid-July or August and keep blooming until the fall.
 (This is a big difference between other flowering trees like native dogwoods or redbuds, which bloom for 2-4 weeks.)
 This flowering time is true when it’s planted in Midwest, Southern, Mid-Atlantic, and Northeast gardens.

 Once they start blooming, they bloom for a long time—4-6 weeks of flowers, on average.
 Some gardeners say they keep blooming into the fall, especially on mature trees.